RosterElf Logo

 Total payroll variances

 These are differences between expected total labour costs and actual payroll totals.
 They indicate either widespread individual errors or systematic issues in how pay is calculated.
-Large total variances without obvious individual errors may indicate problems with pay rule configuration or system integration issues.
+Large total variances without obvious individual errors may point to problems with pay rule configuration or system integration.

 Budget variances